tempelaar-team/qclab-dev/docs/user_guide/algorithm_dev.rst

     MeanField.output_recipe.append(update_adiabatic_populations)

-Finally we can add the relevant variable name to the output_variables list.
+Finally we can add the relevant variable name to the gather_variables list.

 .. code-block:: python

-    MeanField.output_variables.append('pops_adb')
+    MeanField.gather_variables.append('pops_adb')

 We can then run a simulation and plot the populations.
 Note that since the spin-boson model is always in a coupling regime these populations will not have a well-defined meaning.